 But I’d like to state that when I get there, I will have my hands full, not with flour (although I wish!) but with getting a car, looking for a job (hopefully in Phoenix) and for an apartment.
 Therefore yes, unfortunately recipes/postings may slow down a bit during the holiday season and I do apologize but I have to take this time to adjust to these changes.

 There’s still more to come.
 I love this job and wouldn’t trade it for anything!
 When posts begin to slow down, believe me, I will come back.
 And I will come back further, just like an arrow.
 Until then, I can’t get over how excited I am.
-I’M MOVING TO THE WEST SIDE!
-YAY!! #getexcited :D
+I’M MOVING TO THE SOUTHWEST!
+YAY!! #getexcited

 - 1 teaspoon ground cardamom